nasa/nos3/docs/wiki/Scenario_Nominal_Ops.md

 Notice the various commands listed in the dropdown menu.
 For this we will be sending one to activate science mode (this tells the spacecraft that it's OK to perform science when conditions allow).
-This is done by selecting the Command `MGR_SET_MODE_CC` and, in the dropdown menu therein, selecting `SCIENCE_ACTIVE` as the mode, and then pressing `Send`:
+This is done by selecting the Command `MGR_SET_MODE_CC` and, in the dropdown menu therein, selecting `SCIENCE` as the mode, and then pressing `Send`:

 ![Scenario Nominal - Set Science Mode](./_static/scenario_nominal_ops/Science_Mode_cmd.png)

-Once sent, the `SPACECRAFT_MODE` in the Packet Viewer should switch to `SCIENCE_ACTIVE`.
+Once sent, the `SPACECRAFT_MODE` in the Packet Viewer should switch to `SCIENCE`.
-This change can also be seen in the Flight Software (FSW) terminal (`SCIENCE_ACTIVE` is mode 3).
+This change can also be seen in the Flight Software (FSW) terminal (`SCIENCE` is mode 3).

 ### Downlink Data

-Next we will go through an example of downlinking data.
-This is the other thing likely to be done during a pass.
+Next we will go through an example of downlinking data, as this is the other thing likely to be done during a pass.

 Our example will be to downlink a file from the on-board data storage using the Consultative Committee for Space Data System Standards (CCSDS) File Delivery Protocol (CFDP).
-This will be done using the `CFDP` and `CFS_RADIO` targets.
+* This will be done using the `CFDP` and `CFS_RADIO` targets.
-First, check telemetry for Target `CFDP` and Packet `CFDP_ENGINE_HK`.
+* First, check telemetry for Target `CFDP` and Packet `CFDP_ENGINE_HK`.
-Make sure `ENG_INPROGRESSTRANS` is 0, indicating that no file transfer is currently in progress.
+* Make sure `ENG_INPROGRESSTRANS` is 0, indicating that no file transfer is currently in progress.
-In the same packet, make note of the value of `ENG_TOTALSUCCESSTRANS`.
+* In the same packet, make note of the value of `ENG_TOTALSUCCESSTRANS`.
 Next, in the command sender window, using Target `CFS_RADIO`, issue command `CF_TX_FILE` with Parameters `CLASS 1 - NO FEEDBACK`, `KEEP`, `CHAN 0`, PRIORITY `1`, DEST_ID `0x18`, SRCFILENAME `'/data/dummy.txt'`, DSTFILENAME `'/tmp/nos3/data/dummy.txt'`.
 The Command Sender and Packet Viewer windows below reflect these choices: